 The Cook County Department of Homeland Security and Emergency Management (DHSEM) works for the more than five million residents of the second largest county in the United States.
 Cook County is vulnerable to many hazards from extreme weather to terrorist attacks.
 We have a fundamental responsibility to do all we can to ensure the safety of our community.

-Under the leadership of Cook County Board President Toni Preckwinkle, the DHSEM has laid a foundation for a department that emphasizes partnerships and preparedness, paying attention to the old threats we face while looking forward to anticipate new ones.
+Under the leadership of Cook County Board President Toni Preckwinkle, the DHSEM has laid a foundation for a department that emphasizes partnerships and preparedness, paying attention to the existing threats and preparing for new ones.

 We have built partnerships with our counterparts at the local, state and federal level.
 We have engaged the County’s 134 municipalities to help them identify their security needs and assist in filling those needs.